Rare May nor’easter will bring the gloom leading into Memorial Day Weekend

 What to expect Memorial Day weekend

-A first storm is already bringing cool, wet weather to the mid-Atlantic and Northeast Wednesday.
-The nor’easter will follow, developing overnight and moving just off the mid-Atlantic coast on Thursday.
+A first storm brought cool, wet weather to the mid-Atlantic and Northeast Wednesday and its effects were lingering Thursday as it drifted over the Great Lakes.
+The nor’easter developed east of the first storm Wednesday night and was located just off the mid-Atlantic coast on Thursday morning.

 Nor’easters are typically powerhouse storms that can deal major impacts, but this week’s is packing a relatively mild punch.